CompMethods-ICTP-SAIFR-Serrapilheira/green-turtle-tumors/docs/Report_tumors_green_turtle.md

 #### Methods

-To achieve this project goals, a dataset from a capture-mark-recapture study led by the Laboratório de Ecologia e Consevação - UFPR was used.
-The sea turtles were intentionally captured using well-established techniques \[5\] on the Parana State coast, Southern Brazil (25°29’09”S 48°24’28”W).
+To achieve this project goals, a dataset from a green turtle capture-mark-recapture study from 2014 to 2019 led by the Laboratório de Ecologia e Consevação - UFPR was used.
+All activities were under the Brazilian Scientific Permit from the Ministry of the Environment SISBIO 74581-6.The sea turtles were intentionally captured using well-established techniques \[5\] on the Parana State coast, Southern Brazil (25°29’09”S 48°24’28”W).
 After being captured, the green turtles were evaluated by a veterinarian for tumor affliction.
 Also, the curvilinear carapace length (CCL) was measured (cm) with a flexible tape.

 For the turtles afflicted by tumors, the tumor index was calculated which takes into account the number and size of the tumors and indicates